How We Paid For A Year Of Travel

 Unexpectedly to both us, we suddenly made a decision to travel long term.
 The good thing was, I had the money.
 The bad thing was, I would be spending the down payment of a house.
 We look back now with no regrets.
 I don’t see us buying a house anytime soon, it would hinder our traveling significantly and eliminate many freedoms we have today.

-I quite my job and am now cruising along on my many years of savings.
+I quite my job and am now traveling and running a travel blog on my many years of savings.

-We rationed our budget at $1,333 USD each per month for a total of $2,666, of that $1,000 was allocated towards “adventure” and the rest for day-to-day living expenses.
+We rationed our travel budget at $1,333 USD each per month for a total of $2,666, of which $1,000 was allocated towards adventure and the rest for day-to-day living expenses.
 The actual expenses varied from month to month and country to country.
-After 11 months of travel we have already exceeded the $30,000 mark by $1,500 dollars, we still have not purchased our tickets home and have one more month of travel expenses left.
+After 11 months of budget travel we had already exceeded the $30,000 mark by $1,500 dollars.
+At this point we had not purchased our tickets home and had one more month of backpacking expenses left.
 We both agree that we could have stayed within our original budget if we didn’t have friends visiting from home.
 That’s not to say we didn’t want our friends visiting.

 When friends visit us, it’s a vacation for them.
 They have 2 weeks to see and do as much as possible.
 That usually means flying places and eating at fancy restaurants.
 If we eliminate the flights and fancy restaurants we ate at during our friends’ visits we would have made our budget.
-During our last month in Quito, Ecuador, we are now eating in all the time, saving money.
-I don’t think it will be enough to break even, but it’s helping.
+During our last month in Quito, Ecuador, we ate in all the time, saving money.
+It wasn’t enough to break even, but it helped.

 There you have it.
 I’m sorry again for not being able to provide a secret formula.
 The only secret is financial responsibility.
 Even though we already had the money saved before we decided to do long term travel, I think the same behaviors apply regardless of what you are saving for.
 You must have discipline and patience.
 These characteristics are important for more than just saving money.